-When we wanted to find out whether a particular learning algorithm is adequate to solve the posed problem, we first tested it only for the conversion CMY $\rightarrow$ CIELAB on an Epson Stylus Pro5000, and only if this preliminary test turned out favourably, we conducted further experiments on other printers and with the conversion CIELAB $\rightarrow$ CMY.
-In every table of the columns for the training and test sets we show the averange error on the left and the maximum error on the right of the respective cells.
+When we wanted to find out whether a particular learning algorithm is adequate to solve the posed problem, we first tested it only for the conversion CMY \rightarrow CIELAB on an Epson Stylus Pro5000, and only if this preliminary test turned out favourably, we conducted further experiments on other printers and with the conversion CIELAB \rightarrow CMY.
+In every table of the columns for the training and test sets we show the average error on the left and the maximum error on the right of the respective cells.

-We began the experiments by initially testing existing learning algorithms, specifically those proposed by Golub, Efron, Mallows and Schwarz on the color printer Epson Stylus Pro 5000; we used two training sets (labeled Training1 and Training2 in the tables) and tested the networks with a set labeled Test.
-The results are shown in table 1 for the function CMY $\rightarrow$ CIELAB, in order to save space only the results of the model that obtained the best performance is shown.
+We began the experiments by initially testing existing learning algorithms, specifically those proposed by Golub, 9 Efron, 7 Mallows11 and Schwarz19 on the color printer Epson Stylus Pro 5000; we used two training sets (labeled Training1 and Training2 in the tables) and tested the networks with a set labeled Test.
+The results for linear model with forward selection and without ridge regression are shown in table 1 for the function CMY \rightarrow CIELAB.

-Our results demonstrate that this model is already able to improve on the performance of multiple polynomial regression for polynomials up to 60 terms and thetraedral interpolation in the case of the set Training1.
-However, this does not extend to the set Training2, where the unmodified RBFN approach fares no better than the conventional techniques.
+Our results demonstrate that this model is already able to improve on the performance of multiple polynomial regression for polynomials with up to 60 terms and tetrahedral interpolation, shown in table 3, in the case of the set Training1.
+However, this does not extend to the set Training2, where the unmodified RBFn approach fares no better than the conventional techniques.
 This is probably due to the fact that in this case the network encounters over-fitting problems as mentioned in section 3.4.
 In order to resolve this problem we have tried to use regularization theory (local and global ridge regression), but this failed to improve the results.
+These results are shown in the table 2.

 Another approach was to generate more training sets with smaller numbers of samples compared to the original large set Training1.
-We produced two such sets in the way suggested by Moroni, labeled Training3 and Training4, with 392 and 252 samples respectively.
-Results from test runs with these sets are reported in table 2 and show that there are indeed improvements with respect to multiple polynomial regression with the set Training3, and equal performance with Training4.
+We produced two such sets in the way suggested by Moroni, 13 labeled Training3 and Training4, with 392 and 252 samples respectively.
+Results from test runs with these sets are reported in table 6, for multiple polynomial regression, instead for RBFn linear models with forward selection without local ridge regression, and with local ridge regression in the tables 4 and 5 respectively.
+These results show that there are indeed improvements with respect to multiple polynomial regression with the set Training3, and equal performance with Training4.

 However, compared to the still large size of the new reduced training sets the improvement is rather small.
-The methodology for generation of the condensed training set proposed by Moroni apparently does not allow for the desired increase in efficiency.
+The methodology for generation of the condensed training set proposed by Moroni13 apparently does not allow for the desired increase in efficiency.

-In this phase of the experiments we also tried other innovative learning algorithms found in literature (such as Lee and Carozza), but the results we obtained were of poor quality.
+In this phase of the experiments we also tried other innovative learning algorithms found in literature (such as Lee^{10} and $Carozza^6$), but the results we obtained were of poor quality.
 We then altered our strategy and decided to modify an existing learning algorithm.
-Our the choice here has been to modify the learning algorithm proposed by Carozza, mainly because it does not get significantly more complex when it is modified, and also because it does not have inherent convergence problems like the algorithm of Lee.
-The results we obtained are shown in tables 3 and 4; the tests were done on an Epson Stylus Pro5000 for the function CMY $\rightarrow$ CIELAB.
+Our the choice here has been to modify the learning algorithm proposed by $Carozza^6$ mainly because it does not get significantly more complex when it is modified, and also because it does not have inherent convergence problems like the algorithm of Lee^{10} The results we obtained are shown in tables 7 and 8; the tests were done on an Epson Stylus Pro5000 for the function $CMY \rightarrow CIELAB$.